What are the long-term goals of Worldwide Witness?

 At times students want to work where WWW does not have an internship.
 This might be due to a previous trip with a sponsoring church, family relations or personal interest.
-Since mentoring is a critical factor in a WWW internship, the directors will review the newly petitioned location to see if there is a mentor present on the field that can serve the interns.
-Also the directors will review the nature of the work and society at the location to make sure that both are compatible with student interns.
-If everything appears to indicate that the new location would be a healthy spiritual environment for the interns, then the supervisors will pursue arranging an internship.
-If not, then the directors will work in dialogue with you to find a better option.
+Since mentoring is a critical factor in a WWW internship, the coordinators will review the newly petitioned location to see if there is a mentor present on the field that can serve the interns.
+Also the coordinators will review the nature of the work and society at the location to make sure that both are compatible with student interns.
+If everything appears to indicate that the new location would be a healthy spiritual environment for the interns, then the coordinators will pursue arranging an internship.
+If not, then the coordinators will work in dialogue with you to find a better option.

 What does the $100 application fee cover?

 The fee is used to cover insurance and a t-shirt for the student.